netspective-labs/sql-aide/lib/fs/README.md

 - Implement events infrastructure for type-safe listeners.
 - Implement plugins infrastructure for transformation pipelines (using `SQLa Flow` or other means).
-- Implement AWS S3, OneDrive, and other "managed services" functionality with a `ManagedFileSystem` implementation base and subclasses for anything that requires REST services.
 - Add a `walk` function to each FileSystem implementation that would walk all the entries and invoke a callback function for each entry.
 - Add `watch` functionality for directories and files to call events when